xiacongyi/xiacongyi.github.io/_pages/miscellaneous.md

         display: inline-block;
         color: #999;
         padding: 2px;">
         A photo of some cloud taken in Oct, 2021.
-I wonder whether it has something to do with the boundary layer tubulance?
+I wonder whether it has something to do with the boundary layer turbulance?
     </div>
     <p> </p>
 </center>